 - Fall Leaves Black Glue Watercolor Resist Art

 This colorful winter tree silhouette watercolor art project is also a great winter STEAM activity for children of all ages.
-It provides a wealth of learning opportunities for kids from toddlers to preschoolers and kindergarteners to teens (and adults, too!).
+It provides a wealth of learning opportunities for kids from toddlers to preschoolers, kindergarteners to teens (and adults, too)!
 For this reason, we like to split this winter tree painting idea into two parts.

 Spend the first day drawing and tracing winter tree silhouettes with children at home or in the classroom.
-And, on the second day, invite children to paint colorful winter tree silhouettes to give children plenty of time to experience each type of watercolor art method or process.
+On the second day, invite them to paint their beautiful silhouette picture.
+This gives kids plenty of time to experience different art techniques and how they are used.

-We hope you enjoy painting winter trees as much as we do!
-You may also enjoy this fantastic collection of winter art projects and painting ideas.
+When young artists of all ages have time to master each watercolor technique, they learn more, enjoy the process, and are rewarded with the beauty of their final results.
+Isn’t that what art is all about?
+We hope you enjoy painting winter trees as much as my daughter and I do!
+You might also enjoy this fantastic collection of winter art projects and painting ideas.

-And have a look at this cute collection of Valentine’s Day art projects.
-Learn more about Rhythms of Play HERE!
+Have a look at this cute collection of Valentine’s Day art projects.
+Learn more about Nell Regan Kartychok, author, photographer, and creator of this original winter tree art painting lesson HERE, and Rhythms of Play HERE!

 What a great effect!
 I’ve not tried making black glue before.
 I’ll give it a try.